campbell000/blog/content/articles/fire-emblem-engage-date-story-marry-gameplay.md

   <span class="text--secondary">Say what you want about the character designs, but there's no denying that <i>Engage's</i> art style can be striking at times. <a src="https://serenesforest.net/2022/11/29/fire-emblem-engage-emblem-celica-analysis/">Image Credit: Serenes Forest</a></span>
 </div>

 Listen: I hate silly anime designs as much as the next guy.
-When screenshots of this game first came out, fans of the series starting disaffectionately referring to the main character as "[Toothpaste-chan](https://knowyourmeme.com/memes/alear-toothpaste-chan)", and I can't say that I disagree; his/her design *is* ridiculous (and the female version's tie-between-the-boobs look is just...so...stupid).
+When screenshots of this game first came out, fans of the series starting disaffectionately referring to the main character as "[Toothpaste-chan](https://knowyourmeme.com/memes/alear-toothpaste-chan)", and I can't say that I disagree; his/her design *is* ridiculous (doubly so for the female version's accentuating-tie-between-the-boobs look).

-But despite this, I'll admit that I *really* like *Engage's* art style.
-It brings a brightness and energy that helps keeps things visually appealing, which is important since some players (like myself) may find themselves starting at the screen for minutes at a time, pondering their next move.
+But despite this, I'll admit that I *really* like *Engage's* vibrant art style.
+It lends a brightness and energy to the experience that helps keeps things visually fresh, which is important since some players (like myself) may find themselves staring at the screen for minutes at a time while they ponder their next move.

-I'd argue that Engage doesn't use bright colors randomly; for as chaotic as *Engage* can be, there is a consistency to its design and color use.
-It's use of neon blue blends contrasts excellently with the various pinks, greens, and yellows (and of course, matches the [hair color](https://www.youtube.com/watch?v=8KqF9G_DQls) of almost every character in the game), and despite being few in number, its pre-rendered cutscenes can be a joy to look at.
+This also serves a functional purpose: compared to <a target="_blank" href="/3houses.jpeg">its predecessor</a>, which often looked no better than an early PS3-era mess of grays and brown, *Engage's* vibrancy makes units "pop" against the background.
+This makes it *much* easier to get answer questions like, "where are my positional weak points?", or "where should I begin my assault".
+As Fire Emblem fans may know, overall unit positioning is critically important for success.

 And, as expected from any mainline Nintendo game, *Engage's* music is simply phenomenal (excluding its <text-with-tooltip :tooltip="'Attention anime/videogame composers: instrumental melodies are NOT interchangeable with lyrical melodies!
 A melody that sounds great when played on a guitar will NOT NECESSARILY sound great when sung!'">terrible opening theme</text-with-tooltip>).
 Again, this serves not only an aesthetic purpose, but a functional one: I couldn't help but move and groove during my calculations on the battlefield, which helps alleviate the occasional tedium while waiting for enemies to move, or battle animations to finish.

 <youtube-link :src-link="'https://www.youtube-nocookie.com/embed/j3UmYT3fSic?si=nlIE8Kv2wvKbqcLs'">This song's use of <i>Fire Emblem's</i> main theme is simply to <i>die</i> for.
-And that theremin!
-Such an odd, yet unique, choice.</youtube-link>
+And that <a href="https://en.wikipedia.org/wiki/Theremin">theremin!</a> Such an unexpected, yet interesting, choice of instrumentation.</youtube-link>

 I also have to mention that (again, aside from a few stinkers like the main male protagonist) there are some *steller* voice acting performances in this game.
 Goldmary, Ivy, and Yunaka stand out as a joy to listen to.